helenmdev/Goals-Manager/README.md

 # Goals Manager APP

 This repository contains the source code for the Goals Manager application, a full-stack project developed with responsive and mobile first aproach.
-Built with React for the front end, Node.js for the back end, and PostgreSQL as the database.
+Built with React for the front end, Node.js for the back end (API REST), and PostgreSQL as the database.
 This application offers a robust and responsive goal management system, empowering users to efficiently track and manage their goals.

 ## Key Features